DSD-DBS/capella-context-diagrams-demonstrator/docs/source/index.rst

 Render parameters
 -----------------

-All render parameters and their default values are as described in the [capellambse-context-diagrams documentation](https://dsd-dbs.github.io/capellambse-context-diagrams).
+All render parameters and their default values are as described in the `capellambse-context-diagrams documentation <https://dsd-dbs.github.io/capellambse-context-diagrams>`_.

 They can be set in the `Editor` as follows: